-The Taxpayer Advocate Service has more independence from the IRS and increased staff and authority to help solve your clients' difficult tax problems.
-If you have attempted to deal with an IRS problem unsuccessfully, don't hesitate to contact your local Taxpayer Advocate.
+The Taxpayer Advocate Service has independence from the IRS and increased staff and authority to help solve your clients' difficult tax problems.
+If you have attempted to deal with an IRS problem but were unsuccessful, do not hesitate to contact your local Taxpayer Advocate.
 You will be assigned your own personal advocate who is ready to listen and address your concerns quickly and fairly.
-Call toll free 1-877-777-4778 for the Taxpayer Advocate Service.
+Please call toll free 1-877-777-4778 for the Taxpayer Advocate Service.